(24 hours a day/7 days a week)

 This video was produced by the City of Houston Mayor's Office of Public Safety and Homeland Security.

-To provide a safe and secure environment conducive to promoting a respectful and educational atmosphere for all members and guests of the Campus community.
+The aim of Campus Safety is to provide a safe and secure environment conducive to promoting a respectful and educational atmosphere for all members and guests of the Campus community.

 - 24-hour campus patrol

-- Response to emergency situations on campus
+- Responding to emergency situations on the main campus

 - Reporting and documenting criminal activity on campus property